ruisearch/DepUpdater/README.md

 Note:
 1. Because Dependabot and Snyk do not consider pruning during the upgrades, they often introduce redundant dependencies, which can increase overall technical lag.
 For example, Dependabot increased the total version lag by 150 versions for the Netty project.
-2. We have not listed the data for GoblinUpdater above, as all of its data points are zero.
+2. We have not listed the data for GoblinUpdater above, **as all of its data points are zero**.
 3. After upgrades by Dependabot, three projects (Apollo, Jenkins, Druid) were unable to generate a dependency tree.
 After upgrades by Snyk, two projects (Sentinel, Jenkins) could not generate a dependency tree.
 Since we compute technical lag based on the dependency tree, we have listed the data for these projects as N/A.

 ## Pull Requests to Upgrade Dependencies